 4. Decide where you’re going to work

 The stereotypical image of a freelancer working in a cafe is, for most of us, only seldom a reality.
-It’s always nice to work from our favourite coffee shop, but it’s not going to be an all day, every day kind of scenario (just think how much you’d spend on coffee if you relied solely on a cafe for your office!).
+It’s always nice to work from our favourite coffee shop if we can, but it’s not going to be an all day, every day kind of scenario.
 This leaves you with two options: working from home, or renting an office space.

 Working from home